-When Rev. Kathy Hulin is ordained to the priesthood of The Episcopal Church on October 7th at All Saints’, it will be the culmination of a journey that was sparked during a long weekend in New York City with her husband, Charles, almost four years ago.
+When Rev. Kathy Hulin was ordained to the priesthood of The Episcopal Church on October 7th at All Saints’, it was the culmination of a journey that was sparked during a long weekend in New York City with her husband, Charles, almost four years ago.
 And with that first step, she hasn’t looked back.

 “Charles and I were worshiping at St. Thomas Church on Fifth Avenue and the Lord really spoke to me as the communion table was being prepared,” she says.
 “It was as if God posted a sign that said, ’You are going to be doing that one day.’
 It was so clear to me that He wanted me to be ordained to the ministry of The Episcopal Church.”